Cloud Security

 An operator-grade pattern from the CreativeMinds Development (cmdev) AI engineering practice.
 Companion to the Amazon Bedrock for Production AI series and the Hardening-before-AWS series.

-In every conversation with a CISO at a Nigerian Tier 1 bank, every meeting with the head of digital at a European energy operator, every introductory call with a healthcare network's IT leadership — the first technical question is the same.
-It is not "which model should we use?".
-It is not "how do agents work?".
-It is:
+The meeting starts.
+The CISO of a Nigerian Tier 1 bank, or the head of digital at a European energy operator, or the IT leadership of a healthcare network in West Africa sits across the table.
+The first technical question is always the same.
+It is not which model should we use.
+It is not how do agents work.
+It is the question a homeowner asks before they buy a safe: can we put it inside the house, with no wire running out to the street.

 "Can we deploy this without our data leaving our controlled boundary?"

-The answer matters because most of the AI deployment options on the market in 2026 require sending the data somewhere else.
+The question matters because most AI deployment options on the market in 2026 fail it by construction.
 The OpenAI ChatGPT Enterprise API processes prompts on OpenAI's infrastructure.
 The Anthropic Claude API processes them on Anthropic's.
-The "AI features" baked into SaaS products typically route prompts through the SaaS vendor's tenancy.
-For a bank under CBN CSAT, an EU energy operator under NIS2, a Nigerian fintech under NDPA, or a defence-adjacent operator under any number of national-security regimes — "we'll send the prompts to a third party for processing" is not a deployable architecture.
+The "AI features" baked into SaaS products typically route the prompts through the vendor's own tenancy.
+For a bank under CBN CSAT, for an EU energy operator under NIS2, for a Nigerian fintech under NDPA, for any defence-adjacent operator — we will send the prompts to a third party for processing is not a deployable architecture.
 The compliance officer says no before the CISO finishes evaluating it.
 The board never hears the pitch.

-Amazon Bedrock's architecture answers this question — if it is configured correctly.
-The "if" is doing a lot of work in that sentence.
-A misconfigured Bedrock deployment looks superficially private but routes traffic through the public internet, holds data temporarily outside the customer's KMS boundary, or carries an IAM policy that an examiner can drive through.
-The pattern this article documents is the configuration we ship for regulated enterprise customers.
-It is the configuration that survives an examiner's first technical pass, a CISO's red-team review, and the operational reality of multi-thousand-query-per-second production traffic.
+Amazon Bedrock answers this question — if it is configured correctly.
+The if carries the weight.
+A misconfigured Bedrock deployment looks superficially private but routes traffic through the public internet, holds data temporarily outside the customer's KMS boundary, or carries an IAM policy with a gap an examiner will drive a truck through.
+The pattern this article documents is the configuration we ship for regulated enterprise customers — the one that survives an examiner's first technical pass, a CISO's red-team review, and the operational reality of production traffic running at thousands of queries per second.

-This piece is the buying-audience answer to the first question.
-The architectural diagram is the lead artefact; the regulatory mapping closes the loop; the friction points at the end are the ones we hit in real deployments and engineered past.
+The diagram is the lead artefact.
+The regulatory mapping closes the loop.
+The friction points at the end are the ones we hit and engineered past in real deployments.

 The reference architecture